 - Assistant Professor

 Dr. Callaghan was born in Prince Edward Island and raised in Calgary.
 She has enjoyed a varied teaching career with over ten years of experience in national, international, rural, urban, Catholic and non-Catholic environments.
 Dr. Callaghan completed a joint doctoral degree in two graduate programs at The University of Toronto: 1) The Curriculum Studies and Teacher Development Program in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education (OISE/UT), and 2) The Graduate Collaborative Program in Women and Gender Studies with the Women and Gender Studies Institute in the Faculty of Arts and Science.

-When a promising drama student in the Catholic high school where Dr. Callaghan was teaching committed suicide in 2004 after suffering several months of homophobic bullying due to his sexual orientation, she decided to take action regarding the Catholic school system’s sanctioned and institutionalized homophobia by engaging in research about it.
-The overarching goal of Dr. Callaghan’s research agenda is to integrate theory and practice so that educational stakeholders become motivated to free members of sexual minority groups from religiously-inspired heterosexist oppression.
+When a promising drama student in the Catholic high school where Dr. Callaghan was teaching committed suicide in 2004 after suffering several months of homophobic bullying due to his sexual orientation, she decided to take action regarding the Catholic school system's sanctioned and institutionalized homophobia by engaging in research about it.
+The overarching goal of Dr. Callaghan's research agenda is to integrate theory and practice so that educational stakeholders become motivated to free members of sexual and gender minority groups from religiously-inspired heterosexist oppression.
 Dr. Callaghan specializes in critical social justice theories, anti-oppression education, and anti-homophobia education.
 She employs qualitative research methodologies to conduct her research projects.

 The Catholic Closet: A Comparative Study of Resistance to Homophobia in Catholic Schools